OctechSolutions/Aperture/ApertureStage3Report.md

     </figcaption>
 </figure>

-The above tree diagram depicts the chat system implemented which also has another sub-collection within, which contains the messages of the user.
+The above tree diagram depicts the chat collection stored in firebase which also has another sub-collection within, which contains the messages of the user.